-I. BACKGROUND, SCOPE AND PURPOSE
+I. BACKGROUND, SCOPE, AND PURPOSE

-A. Body -worn cameras are an effective law enforcement tool that can reduce violent confrontations and complaints against officers.
-Body-worn cameras provide additional documentation of police-public encounters and may be an important tool for collecting evidence and maintaining public trust.

-B. This policy is intended to provide officers with instructions on when and how to use body-worn cameras.

-C. The Department has adopted the use of body-worn cameras to accomplish several objectives, including:

-1. Body-worn cameras allow for accurate documentation of police-public contacts, arrests and critical incidents.
-They also serve to enhance the accuracy of officer reports and testimony.

-2. Audio and video recordings enhance the Department's ability to review probable cause for arrest, officer and suspect interaction and evidence for investigative and prosecutorial purposes and to proved additional information for officer evaluation and training.

-3. Body-worn cameras may also be useful in documenting crime and accident scenes or other events that include the confiscation and documentation of evidence or contraband.

-D. The Department recognizes that video images cannot always show the full story nor do video images capture an entire scene.
-The use of body-worn cameras does not reduce the requirement to provide thorough written documentation of an incident.
+- A. Body-worn cameras are an effective law enforcement tool that can reduce violent confrontations and complaints against officers.
+Body-worn cameras provide additional documentation of police-public encounters and may be an important tool for collecting evidence and maintaining public trust. - B. This policy is intended to provide officers with instructions on when and how to use body-worn cameras. - C. The Booneville Police Department has adopted the use of body-worn cameras to accomplish several objectives, including: - 1.
+Body-worn cameras allow for accurate documentation of police-public arrests and critical incidents. - 2.
+Audio and video recordings enhance the Booneville Police Department's ability to review probable cause for arrest, officer and suspect interaction, and evidence for investigative and prosecutorial purposes, and to provide additional information for officer evaluation and training. - 3.
+Body-worn cameras may also be useful in documenting crime and accident scenes or other events that include the confiscation and documentation of evidence or contraband. - D. The Booneville Police Department recognizes that video images cannot always show the full story nor do video images capture an entire scene.
+The use of bodyworn cameras does not reduce the requirement to provide thorough written documentation of an incident.
 Persons reviewing recordings must also be cautious before conclusions are reached about what the recordings show.